Why Amazon.com, Inc. (AMZN) Shares Are Dropping After Recent Events

 Telsey Advisory Group gave “Outperform” rating to AMZN stocks, setting the target price at $4000 in the report published on July 31, 2020.

-In the course of the last 5 trading sessions, AMZN went down by -0.61%, which changed the moving average for the period of 200 days to the total of +78.59% of gains for the stock in comparison to the 20-day moving average settled at $3,114.22.
-In addition, Amazon.com, Inc. saw 70.36% in overturn over the period of a single year with a tendency to cut further gains.
+In the course of the last 5 trading sessions, AMZN went up by +3.11%, which changed the moving average for the period of 200 days to the total of +82.00% of gains for the stock in comparison to the 20-day moving average settled at $3,130.24.
+In addition, Amazon.com, Inc. saw 76.45% in overturn over the period of a single year with a tendency to cut further gains.

 AMZN Stock Insider Trading

-Reports are indicating that there were more than several insider trading activities at Amazon.com, Inc. (AMZN), starting from STONESIFER PATRICIA Q, who sold 600 shares at the price of $3194.36 back on Aug 06.
-After this action, Rushing now owns 3,495 shares of Amazon.com, Inc., valued at $1,916,616 with the latest closing price.
+Reports are indicating that there were more than several insider trading activities at Amazon.com, Inc. (AMZN), starting from Reynolds Shelley, who sold 292 shares at the price of $3173.12 back on Aug 17.
+After this action, Rushing now owns 5,989 shares of Amazon.com, Inc., valued at $926,551 with the latest closing price.

 AMZN Stock Fundamentals